IWTC Virginia Beach Sailors Train in a Unique Manner

-200702-N-N0484-0007 VIRGINIA BEACH, Va.
-(July 2, 2020) Information Warfare Training Command (IWTC) Virginia Beach staff and students conduct training in a morale-boosting, non-traditional manner–a scavenger hunt.
+Initially, students were safely separated into groups to identify and answer each of the questions pertaining to the JIPOE process.
+Next, each group was provided specific locations found around Dam Neck to conduct their own JIPOE process.
+Each of these locations focused on a historical moment within naval history found onboard Dam Neck.
+At the end of two hours, the groups with the best-defined locations won prizes and were safely provided well deserved snacks and pizza.

+“With all of the current COVID-19 restrictions, we as a command want our students to understand we want them to still enjoy their time in class, while developing interpersonal relationships,” said event planner Lt.
+Tiya DeGhetto.
+“While the command is always concerned about the students’ well-being, to include morale and quality of life, we hope to do what we can during these trying times to make our students know we care.
+I look forward to continuing to cultivate esprit de corps not only between students and instructors but mostly amongst the students.
+Teaching them how to network with others is a skill that will be invaluable throughout their lives.”

 IWTC Virginia Beach, located in Dam Neck Annex, currently offers 65 courses of instruction in information technology, cryptology, and intelligence with an instructor and support staff of 280 military, civilian, and contractors who train over 6,500 students every year.
-It is one of four schoolhouses for the Center for Information Warfare Training and oversees learning sites at Jacksonville and Mayport, Florida; Kings Bay, Georgia; and Groton, Connecticut to continue aligning information warfare community training.
-(U.S. Navy photo/Released)
+It is one of four schoolhouses for the Center for Information Warfare Training (CIWT) and oversees learning sites at Jacksonville and Mayport, Florida; Kings Bay, Georgia; and Groton, Connecticut to continue aligning information warfare community training.

 |Date Taken: